 Coaches Say $12,000 Not Enough

-``You eat a lot of macaroni and cheese.
-You shop the sales at the grocery,″ said Jerri Daniels-Elder, a former women’s track and field coach at Penn State. ``You drive a car with 100,000 miles on it.
-You share an apartment with three or four roommates.″
+``You ate a lot of macaroni and cheese,″ said Jerri Daniels-Elder, a former restricted earnings coach with the women’s track team at Penn State. ``You drove a car with 100,000 miles on it.
+You shared an apartment with three or four roommates.″